Investing in AI Demand Letters for Your Personal Injury Practice?

 - The medical bill totals (if entered).

-These can be cut and pasted manually in about one minute.
+These can be cut and pasted manually in about 1-5 minutes.
 To save this time requires integration between the CRM and the AI demand letter platform.

-FileVine's DemandAI advertises that its program is pulling data from the client’s Filevine case management system and then autofilling information in their demand letter templates.
+Competitor F advertises that its demand letter service is pulling data from the client’s case management system and then autofilling information in their demand letter templates.

-EvenUp has announced integration to Litify, and it is likely that there is an integration with Clio given their recent investment.
+Competitor E has announced integration to Litify (which are owned by the same venture capital company), and it is likely that there is an integration with Clio given their recent investment.
 It is unclear if either of these two products allow for integration to other case management software.
+Litify is a legal interface for Salesforce, a technology that Settlement Intelligence has previously integrated with.

-The data required for the Settlement Intelligence workflows can be ported from FileVine, Litify or other Client Management Systems to Settlement Intelligence via its Application Program Interface or “API.”
+The data required for the Settlement Intelligence workflows can be ported from FileVine, Litify, NuLaw or other Client Management Systems to Settlement Intelligence via its Application Program Interface or “API.”
 This should allow you to use Settlement Intelligence with any of the major cloud based client management systems.

 Perceived Value: High.
 Actual Value: Low.
 Potential Impact: Negative

-Despite this, that is exactly what EvenUp is providing – demand letters based on medical timelines.
+Despite this, that is exactly what Competitor E is providing – demand letters based on medical timelines.

 Could Settlement Intelligence do this using generative AI?
 Yes.

-Do we avoid AI generated medical timeline demands for a good reason?
+Do we avoid AI generated medical timeline demand letters for a good reason?
 Yes.

 Why?
 Because it fails to provide adjusters the information they need, in the format that is most helpful to them in evaluating the claim.
 If it results in them disregarding the demand letter, it clearly isn't providing additional value to the client's settlement offer.